docker-mailserver/docker-mailserver/docs/content/index.md

 !!! tip

     Definitely check out the [FAQ][docs-faq] for more information and tips!
-Please do not open an issue before you have read through the full documentation, including the [FAQ][docs-faq]!
+Please do not open an issue before you have checked our documentation for answers, including the [FAQ][docs-faq]!

 [docs-environment]: ./config/environment/
 [docs-userpatches]: ./faq/#how-to-adjust-settings-with-the-user-patchessh-script